beumsk/rpg/README.md

 - flee a fight?
 - map enigmas?
 - review map to move outside of screen?
-- each learned element would give a new monster to play? (pokemon like with switching monsters)
 - text logo T🔥r💧v🍃 ?

 ## Useful